-From the campsite we start riding, first climbing steadily for around an hour, before the gradient eases and we ride a further hour before we get to a remote spring and our lunch stop.
+From the campsite we start climbing steadily for around an hour through a canyon and dry river bed, before the gradient eases and we burst out onto an open wilderness.
+From this vantage point we load the bikes and drive across some corrugated inclines before we get to a remote spring and our lunch stop.

 Once fed and watered we will continue deeper into this extremely remote area all the way to the Huab river, home to the desert elephants and lions.
 To avoid startling these wild beasts at their watering hole we will get off our bikes and into the vehicle once we reach the river.

 Total riding distance today is about 60km and will take about five hours.
-The scenery is magnificent and not many people have cycled here before, this truly is a first!
+The scenery is magnificent and few people have cycled here before, this truly is a first!
 If we are very lucky we may even encounter a black rhino when riding out here.

-We should arrive at camp, and our home for the evening, in the late afternoon.
-The camp is powered by solar-powered inverter systems, so there are no noisy generators or pumps running while you are in camp.
+We should arrive at our home for the evening in the late afternoon.
+The camp is powered by solar-powered inverter systems, so there are no noisy generators or pumps running.
 There are six walk-in hexagonal meru-style tents with en-suite flush toilet and bucket shower bathrooms, which are situated in a separate portion of the tent.
 Each tent is furnished with all the necessary comforts and styled with burnt orange interiors, wood and brass.

 Cycling time: 4 to 5 hours (app.60km)